-It is time that you learn everything you need to know about pop ads, from what is pop traffic marketing tactics, pop ad types, analytics, and how to test your campaigns efficiently!
+It is time that you learn everything you need to know about pop ads, from what is pop traffic marketing tactics, pop ad types, pop up traffic analytics, and how to test your campaigns efficiently!

 What is Pop Traffic?

 Did you know that pop traffic is derived from ads that open separately with the website they’re trying to reach?
 That traffic is produced in two ways:

 - When the website physically has the ad code for the popup on its property

 - When the website’s visitor has a plugin or toolbar that generates the popup